dotnet/runtimelab/designs/Compatibility.md

 - `System.Runtime`
 - `System.Runtime.InteropServices`

-These are all part of `NETCoreApp` and will be referenced by default unless [implicit framework references are disabled](https://docs.microsoft.com/dotnet/core/project-sdk/msbuild-props#disableimplicitframeworkreferences).
+These are all part of `NetCoreApp` and will be referenced by default unless [implicit framework references are disabled](https://docs.microsoft.com/dotnet/core/project-sdk/msbuild-props#disableimplicitframeworkreferences).

 ### `char` marshalling